July 13, 2019 to October 12, 2019

-An exhibition featuring video and installation work by Lala Raščić and three other kindred female artists that all share a dream of radically different feminist futures and whose work invokes mythical female figures and engages through transformative readings of mythological formulae.
-The exhibition is activated with special events.
+An exhibition featuring video and installation work by Lala Raščić and three other kindred female artists (contributions by Cristina Molina, Nina Schwanse, Ryn Wilson) that all share a dream of radically different feminist futures and whose work invokes mythical female figures and engages through transformative readings of mythological formulae.

 In turn she gazes at herself in the bronze of night, in the silver of dawn, in the copper of dusk;Kali Beheaded (M. Yourcenar)

 In the gold of midday, she stares at herself.